Alan Reuber

-Alan Michael Reuber (born January 26, 1981) is a former American football offensive lineman for the National Football League.
-He played college football at Texas A&M. He was signed by the Minnesota Vikings as an undrafted free agent in 2004, but was released.
+Alan Michael Reuber (born January 26, 1981) is an American former professional football player who was an offensive lineman in the National Football League.
+He played college football for the Texas A&M Aggies.
+He was signed by the Minnesota Vikings as an undrafted free agent in 2004, but was released.
 He was then signed by the Arizona Cardinals and spent the season as a backup left tackle on the 53-man roster.
 Reuber was released the next season by Arizona, but would spend parts of the next two seasons on the Cardinals practice squad.

-Reuber has also been a member of the Cincinnati Bengals and Tampa Bay Buccaneers.
+Reuber was also a member of the Cincinnati Bengals and Tampa Bay Buccaneers.
 He was also in camp with the San Francisco 49ers in 2008.